Monday/Wednesday: 2:30pm – 4:20pm

 Wednesday, February 28th

-*We will finish the oral presentations, narrow our invitation list, and begin creating the RFP (Request for Proposals).
+*We will finish the oral presentations, narrow our invitation list, and continue to formulate our RFP.

 *READING RESPONSE #8 DUE – Come up with two questions you think should be on the RFP.